mario-s/hello_rocket/README.md

 ## Issues
 It is based on version 0.5.0 of Rocket.
-Till the [dependecy for OpenAPI](https://github.com/GREsau/okapi) supports newer versions, I'm not able to upgrade.
+Till the [dependency for OpenAPI](https://github.com/GREsau/okapi) supports newer versions, I'm not able to upgrade.